 Previously, I worked with Professor Benjamin C. Lee at Duke University, where I received my bachelor’s degrees in Electrical and Computer Engineering as well as Computer Science.
-My research involved distributed systems, crowd computing and mobile architectures, and efficient hardware accelerator design space exploration with high-level synthesis.
+My research involved distributed systems, crowd computing and mobile architectures, and efficient hardware accelerator design with statistical learning for high-level synthesis parameter tuning.

 I enjoy programming and have served as a software engineering intern at Lenovo, Cisco, and Adobe.
 I am also a 2017 Duke Technology Scholar.

 Ph.D. in Computer Science, 2023